ltelab/disdrodb/docs/source/contribute_data.rst

 For every raw file, a processing log is generated.

 The ``logs_summary_<STATION_NAME>.log`` summarizes all the logs regarding the processing of a station.
-Instead, if the ``logs_problem_<STATION_NAME>.log`` file is not present in the logs directory, it means that the reader you implemented worked correctly, and no errors were raise by DISDRODB.
+If the ``logs_problem_<STATION_NAME>.log`` file is not present in the logs directory, it means that the reader you implemented worked correctly, and no errors were raised by DISDRODB.

 Otherwise, you need to investigate the reported errors, improve the readers and rerun the DISDRODB L0 processing.
 Often, the errors arise from raw text files which are empty or corrupted.
 In such case, simply remove or sanitize the files.